 TFNU is proud to host New York Times bestselling author, Kevin Fedarko, as the speaker at our 2025 Author Dinner Event.
 This annual fundraising event for TFNU is one of our largest sources of operational revenue each year and we are thrilled to have Mr. Fedarko.
 Kevin is an acclaimed author and journalist known for his exploration of the American Southwest and his passion for environmental conservation.
 He has been a staff writer at Time magazine, where he worked primarily on the foreign affairs desk, and a senior editor at Outside, where he covered outdoor adventure.
 His writing has appeared in National Geographic, the New York Times and Esquire, among other publications.

-The author of two bestselling titles, The Emerald Mile and the newly released and highly anticipated A Walk in the Park, Fedarko inspires listeners to connect with the natural world and to pusue their own adventures.
+The author of two bestselling titles, The Emerald Mile and the newly released and highly anticipated A Walk in the Park, Fedarko inspires listeners to connect with the natural world and to pursue their own adventures.
 His works resonate with readers and outdoor enthusiasts alike, shaping our understanding of the rugged beauty and delicate ecosystems of the American West, reminding us of the profound importance of our natural landscapes and the stories they hold.

 From the New York Times bestselling and award-winning author of The Emerald Mile comes a rollicking, poignant account of a highly dangerous, life-changing, 750-mile trek through one of the world’s grandest wildernesses.
 A WALK IN THE PARK: The True Story of a Spectacular Misadventure in the Grand Canyon by Kevin Fedarko (Scribner; on sale: May 28, 2024) narrates the odyssey the writer and his best friend undertook to transect the entire length of the Grand Canyon, a feat billed by the handful of experts who have managed to complete it as “the toughest hike in the world.”
 A thrilling tale perfect for readers of Into Thin Air and Wild, A WALK IN THE PARK will expose the hidden facets of the crown jewel of America’s National Parks: austere and unforgiving, but suffused with magic, drenched in wonder, and redeemed by its own transcendent beauty.